lupyuen/lupyuen.github.io/src/display3.md

 But what are the valid values for __clk_mux_sel__?

-TODO: Can we read another Clock Mux to figure this out?
+Can we read another Multiplexed Clock to figure out the valid values?

 ![Clock clk_dc8200_pix0](https://lupyuen.github.io/images/display3-clock3.png)